akanadocs/docs-test/ev/envision_install/installing_pm_env_integration_v11.md

 Integrating Policy Manager with the Envision 1.1 analytics and monitoring solution allows you to take advantage of the Policy Manager business metrics related policies.
 These policies are plug-in extensions to the *Policy Manager Management Console* and provide support for capturing business metrics data (i.e., usage data and logs for a selected dataset).
 This data is then fed into the Envision product and can be used to generate statistical reports about API/service usage.

 * The integration requires the installation of MongoDB, the Akana Platform, and Policy Manager and Envision Products.
-* The presented installation uses three containers (Envision, Policy Manager, and Network Director).
+* The presented installation requires you to configure three container instances (Envision, Policy Manager, and Network Director).
+* Each container instance requires a unique port number.
 * You have the option to use a different container configuration scenario based on your requirements.

 <a href="#top">back to top</a>